ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/02--solid-principles/terms.md

 # SOLID

-SOLID is a set of five design principles proposed by Robert C. Martin
+SOLID is a set of five design principles proposed by Robert C. Martin.

 ## Single Responsibility Principle (SRP)